sjng1234/flask-movie-web-app/README.md

-# Heicoders Flask Workshop Codebase
+# Adapted from Heicoders Flask Workshop Codebase

 _Note: You can customise this by editing _`README.md`_ in the root folder of your git repository._